kerim371/Julia-Devito-Inversion-JUDI-examples-in-Colab/README.md

 # Julia-Devito-Inversion-JUDI-examples-in-Colab
 For those who wants to run [JUDI seismic inversion](https://github.com/slimgroup/JUDI.jl) but doesn't have GPU computing

-THIS PACKAGE IS IN PROGRESS
+THIS PACKAGE IS IN PROGRESS (some examples may not work)

 ## What is Colaboratory?
 Colaboratory, or “Colab” for short, is a product from Google Research.
 Colab allows anybody to write and execute arbitrary python code through the browser, and is especially well suited to machine learning, data analysis and education.
 More technically, Colab is a hosted Jupyter notebook service that requires no setup to use, while providing free access to computing resources including GPUs.